paradoxdjell/paradoxdjell.github.com/_posts/2015-03-10-Some-Thoughts-on-Apples-New-MacBook.md

 title: Some Thoughts on Apple's New MacBook
 user: Aditya Saky
 image: http://saky.in/images/apple-macbook.jpg
+excerpt: Yesterday, Apple announced a brand new MacBook.
+This is not a new MacBook Pro or Air, but a brand new series in the MacBook lineup.
 ---
 Yesterday, Apple announced a brand new MacBook.
 This is not a new MacBook Pro or Air, but a brand new series in the MacBook lineup.